My Hair Clinic offers an unique PRP and M-PRP treatment

 In sports medicine it has been used to speed up healing and improve overall results following sports injury.
 It has proven very useful in the field.
 In recent years PRP has been more widely used and increasing number of studies support the role that PRP can play in various areas of medicine.

 A small volume (10-20 ml) of the patient’s blood is drawn just like when doing a normal blood test.
 The blood is processed/spinned according to a protocol which leads separation of whole blood into RBC and plasma (with roughly x1.8 higher platelets concentration).
-The PRP is then injected into the areas with hair loss.
+Some clinics may just inject this as their PRP treatment.

 Once we’ve the required concentration of platelets, it’s then injected into the target area, ie the area with hair loss.